-In the United States, business reorganisations and liquidations are undertaken under both federal and state law regimes.
+In the USA, business reorganisations and liquidations are undertaken under both federal and state law regimes.
 At the federal level, restructuring and liquidation proceedings are governed largely by Title 11 of the United States Code (the "Bankruptcy Code").
-Chapters 1, 3 and 5 of the Bankruptcy Code contain general rules, definitions and eligibility requirements for bankruptcy cases.
-Those three chapters apply to federal bankruptcy cases under Chapter 7 (liquidation) and Chapter 11 (reorganisation) of the Bankruptcy Code.
+Chapters 1, 3 and 5 of the Bankruptcy Code contain general rules, definitions and eligibility requirements for bankruptcy cases and apply to federal bankruptcy cases under Chapter 7 (liquidation) and Chapter 11 (reorganisation) of the Bankruptcy Code.
 As federal law, the Bankruptcy Code is supreme and pre-empts conflicting state laws that may also provide for business liquidations, receiverships and similar regimes.
-State law alternatives to federal bankruptcy law are usually available only to entities organised within a particular state that do not have substantial assets located in multiple states.